 FUNDING AREAS: Basic needs, neighborhoods, health, arts and culture, economy, emergency relief, education, environment

-IP TAKE: Boosting the local economy is a priority for this funder, especially by way of education and workforce development.
-Contact the staff prior to sending in any pitch material.
+IP TAKE: This funder prioritizes boosting the local economy, especially by way of education and workforce development.
+Grant seekers should contact the staff prior to sending in any pitch material.

 PROFILE: The Community Foundation of Greater Huntsville (CFGH) is based in Huntsville, Alabama, and is the community funder for this region of the Southeast.
+It seeks to “improve the quality of life in [its] community through philanthropy.”
 Around 1,000 nonprofits serve Madison County, Alabama, and CFGH works with these groups to establish nonprofit funds and to offer an annual collaborative training event.

-General questions can be directed to firstname.lastname@example.org or (256) 535-2065.
+Direct general questions to firstname.lastname@example.org or (256) 535-2065.
 The address is 225 Church Street, P.O.
 Box 332, Huntsville, Alabama 35801.
 Keep up with local foundation events on the community event calendar, read about recent happenings on the news page, or subscribe to the e-newsletter.
 Recent topics include passing the tradition of philanthropy down in families, grants for women and families, summer learning opportunities for students, and increasing economic equity in Huntsville.